Louisjreeves/SetupWacInstall/README.md

 2. Option 2 Required - Install ISM module.
 Run on one node and all nodes are addressed.
 Run on one node and on the WAC server.
 3. Option 3 Required - Checks Steps one and 2.
 4. Option 4 Required - Checks USBNIC status and IP connectivity
-5. Option 5 Optional - Checks port 445 and 5985 connectivity and verifies.
+5. Option 5 multi menu - install wac, fix firewall, port  checks, .
 6. Option 6 Multi-Menu

 	 *1. Troubleshooting -Repair Cluster Performance History